-- The wrestlers are limited to a maximum of two injury time outs totaling 90 seconds. - The opponent is given choice of position when wrestling resumes after the second injury time out. - Giving the opponent choice of position upon the conclusion of the second injury time is a huge deterrent to any form of delaying the match. - The opportunity to change the choice of position will occur at any time during the match when the second injury time is taken. - If a wrestler requires a third time out for any injury, he/she would automatically default the match to the opponent.
+- The wrestlers are limited to a maximum of two injury time-outs totaling 90 seconds.
+Injury time starts when the referee signals the table by raising the arm with the arm band of the injured wrestler and swirling the index finger (signal 4) - The opponent is given choice of position when wrestling resumes after the second injury time-out. - Giving the opponent choice of position upon the conclusion of the second injury time is a huge deterrent to any form of delaying the match. - The opportunity to change the choice of position will occur at any time during the match when the second injury time is taken. - If a wrestler requires a third time-out for any injury, he/she would automatically default the match to the opponent.